23 Delicious Types of Non Fruit Pies

 Mint chocolate chip cookies have been around since the 1950s.
 Ruth Wakefield first created these treats at her Toll House Inn restaurant in Whitman, Massachusetts.
 She used mint-flavored wafers instead of regular chocolate chips.

-After testing out these new flavors, they became so successful that they now come in several varieties, including white chocolate chip, oatmeal raisin, double fudge, and snickerdoodle.
+After testing out these new flavors, they became so successful that they now come in several varieties, including white chocolate chip, oatmeal raisin, double fudge, and Snickerdoodle.

 Cheesecake Pie

 Cheesecake pie is an old-fashioned favorite among Americans.
 It was originally called cheesecake pudding.
 Recipes date back to 1869 when cheesecake was combined with bread crumbs and cooked until set.
-However, today we know what cheesecake means: a light sponge cake covered with a smooth layer of soft cheese.

 There are many variations of cheesecake pie depending on how much cheese is added to the batter.
 For example, if you want more cheesy goodness, increase the amount of cheddar cheese.
-Another way to change things is to replace the traditional graham cracker crust with another type.
-This includes cookie crusts, cinnamon rolls, gingerbread, or pumpkin spice.

 Chocolate Cream Pie

-This recipe combines two favorite desserts – chocolate cake and vanilla ice cream.
-Chocolate cream pie is one of my favorites because it reminds me of childhood memories.
 My mom would bake this pie every year during Christmas time.
 She’d put lots of whipped cream on top of the pie so we could eat more than just one slice.

 Peanut Butter Pie